 What is a School Focused Plan?

-All children with a special educational need are given a School Support Plan (SSP).
+Most children with a special educational need are given a School Focused Plan (SFP).
 This is a document, which enables staff, parents and the child (where appropriate), to record the provision and strategies that will be put in place in order to support the child to achieve identified outcomes.
 The class teacher involves parents in regularly reviewing and updating the provision that is in place.
 Often this is on an informal basis involving a short ‘catch up’ meeting with parents.
 These informal reviews happen as often as is necessary to ensure that provision and strategies remain relevant and purposeful.
 Some outcomes may be based around home learning and/or behaviours, to encourage positive relationships between home and school.